About ectopic pregnancy

 Because an ectopic pregnancy can’t survive, the most important thing to consider when deciding on treatment is your health.

-Will I be able to get pregnant again after an ectopic pregnancy?
+FAQ: Can I get pregnant again after an ectopic pregnancy?

-If you’ve had an ectopic pregnancy, you shouldn’t have any more trouble getting pregnant again than a woman who hasn’t had one.
+For most women who have had an ectopic pregnancy, the chance of having a normal pregnancy afterwards is good.
 Even if you had your fallopian tube removed to treat the ectopic pregnancy, your chance of conceiving may only be slightly reduced.
+Two out of three women who have had a tube removed are able to conceive normally.

 However, you may be more likely to have another ectopic pregnancy.
-About one in 10 women will have another ectopic pregnancy and this rises to a quarter of women who have two or more ectopic pregnancies.
-This is because if you have an ectopic pregnancy, one of your fallopian tubes is likely to have been damaged or even removed.
+Between one in five and one in 10 women will have another ectopic pregnancy.
+The risk rises to one in three women after two or more ectopic pregnancies.
+This is because if you have had an ectopic pregnancy, one of your fallopian tubes is likely to have been damaged or even removed.
 However, this will depend on the type of treatment you had.
-As surgical methods have advanced and treatment with methotrexate is becoming more common, fewer women are having problems with later pregnancies.

 If you get pregnant again, it’s important to see your GP as soon as you find out.
 You’ll need to have an ultrasound scan six to seven weeks into your pregnancy to check the embryo is developing in your womb.
 An ultrasound uses sound waves to produce an image of the inside of your body.

 - Ectopic pregnancy.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, published July 2013
+NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised July 2013

-- Laparoscopic management of tubal ectopic pregnancy.
-Royal College of Obstetricians and Gynaecologists. www.rcog.org.uk, published June 2010
+- An ectopic pregnancy.
+Royal College of Obstetricians and Gynaecologists. www.rcog.org.uk, published August 2010

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.